davep33l/checklist-central/README.md

 - Ability to add the department to a standard users profile so they do not see everything in the database (with both view level and template level control)
 - User sign on, sign out and register functionality
 - Ability to generate a predefined checklist and task template into its own instance
+- Only logged on users can access any functionality, and are redirected to the sign on screen if not authenticated